-Before you can develop strategies to help your students sit still, try to identify the reason behind their inability to focus and learn how to better engage with students who have ADHD. (more…)
+Before you can develop strategies to help your students, try to identify the reason behind their inability to focus and learn how to more effectively engage with students who have ADHD. (more…)

 If you work as a speech therapist, you’re probably already aware of the benefits of working in the profession.
 Speech therapists play a vital role in helping people overcome various language, speech, and swallowing problems.
 But if you have only worked in hospitals, rehab centers, and nursing homes, you might not know about the advantages of working as a school-based speech therapist. (more…)

 Working as a physical therapist in a school setting is interesting, fulfilling and at times challenging.
 School physical therapists guide students and their families through a treatment plan that may be aimed at improving endurance, range of motion, coordination, balance, or strength.